- What’s important to me? (Think about what you care about and what has meaning to you.)

 He then suggests you make a list for each set of answers and look at the areas of overlap.
 It’s these areas of overlap that will most likely lead you to find work that you can truly feel good about.

-While this isn’t going to solve every workplace problem, it’s a good way of checking where you are and what you really want.
+While reading this book isn’t going to solve every workplace problem, it’s a good way of checking where you are and what you really want.
 And, of course, Dr. Ben-Shahar also talks about what you bring to the mix.
 Your own attitude and way of looking at things can make all the difference.
 Even if you find the perfect career, if you come into it with a rotten attitude, you’ll never be happy.

 With that in mind, he suggests finding ways to focus more often on the positive than the negative.
 This is not some new-agey gimmick.
 There’s a lot of unhappy people out there.
 And if a lot of our time is spent thinking about all that’s wrong in our lives, not only are we depressing ourselves more, but we aren’t spending that same time focusing on stuff that could make us happy – or at least happier.